How to Help Prevent Team Burnout as a Project Manager

 According to a 2022 study by AFLAC, 59% of workers report at least moderate levels of burnout.
 The degree of burnout varies depending on your age and position.
 For instance, the report suggests 71% of Gen Z and 65% of Millennials are experiencing burnout, and other data shows that certain jobs (agricultural workers, teachers, and financial service workers, for instance) are experiencing burnout at a much higher rate.

-That’s a problem for project managers, since studies show burnout affects performance.
+That’s a problem in project management especially, since studies show burnout affects performance.
 Employees experiencing burnout are likely to be less productive, absent more often, and more likely to leave their position.
 In fact, a 2023 Gallup report shows that more than 50% of workers are looking to leave their current position.

 So how do you know if your team is one of the many that are burned out?